 Hello!
 I am Zhang Fentao.
 Since I accepted the work of Almighty God in the last days, we haven’t gotten time to sit down to seek and fellowship calmly because we have different understandings of some views.
 These years, I have been outside preaching the gospel, so there is no opportunity for us to reunite together and fellowship.
 Years have passed by since I left home.
 How is your recent state?
 I remember that once two sisters preached the gospel to you, yet you still believed, “Since we believe in Jesus, we have been called righteous by the Lord.
 He will forgive us even if we commit many sins, and when He comes, we surely will be taken to the kingdom of heaven.
 So there’s no need for God to do the work of judgment and purification.”
 Bound by this view, you even didn’t want to meet the brothers and sisters who preached the gospel of the kingdom of Almighty God and fellowship with them.

 Brother, I understand your feeling, for I before had the same view as yours, thinking: I have been justified by faith, and I willdirectly when the Lord comes.
 So I was also unwilling to investigate the work of Almighty God in the last days.
 However, when my father-in-law preached the gospel of the kingdom of Almighty God to me, he answered all the questions I asked, which made me wake up from dreams.
 I had to examine anew the rightness of the view to which I had held firm for years.
-At that time, he asked me, “Do you know what justification by faith means?”
+At that time, he asked me, “Do you know what means?”
 Hearing his question, I felt ridiculous.
 So, I opened the Bible and read to him, “For all have sinned, and come short of the glory of God; Being justified freely by his grace through the redemption that is in Christ Jesus” (Romans 3:23-24).
 “Who was delivered for our offenses, and was raised again for our justification” (Romans 4:25).
 “Therefore being justified by faith, we have peace with God through our Lord ” (Romans 5:1).
 Then I said, “Previously we were sinners that ought to die, but now through accomplishing redemption on the cross, the Lord Jesus has borne the sins of man.
 As long as we pray to the Lord and repent and confess sins to Him, He will forgive us, no longer treat us as sinners and directly call us righteous.”
 Hearing my reply, he said, “Your answered well, yet does being justified by faith mean that man will no longer sin?
 Does it mean that man is purified?
 Does it mean that man will surely enter the kingdom of heaven?”
 I replied quickly, “It is said in the Bible, ‘For by one offering he has perfected for ever them that are sanctified’ (Hebrews 10:14).
 From this verse, it is clear that by one offering of the Lord Jesus, all those who are redeemed like us have been sanctified completely.
 So, we will absolutely enter the kingdom of heaven.”
 At that time I thought: These famous chapters and verses will surely make my father-in-law unable to refute me.

 However, I thought wrong, brother.
 After I answered his questions proudly, he continued his fellowship immediately.
 His reply and questions made me unable to refute him.
 Those verses I had remembered and the doctrines I had learned from the Bible appeared so hollow in front of the truth he fellowshiped.